kweinmeister/agent-design-patterns/patterns/tool_use/README.md

 ## When to Use

-Use this pattern when your agent needs to:
+Use this pattern when your agent needs to perform mathematical calculations, access real-time information (e.g., weather, stock prices), interact with external databases or APIs, or execute specific actions such as sending emails or creating files.

-- Perform mathematical calculations.
-- Access real-time information (e.g., weather, stock prices).
-- Interact with external databases or APIs.
-- Execute specific actions (e.g., sending emails, creating files).

 ## Try the Code